Magna Via Francigena trail: from Palermo to AgrigentoSicilyDifficulty path:

 People who often walked on these lands have decided over the centuries to settle in this territory.

-Your daily destination is Racalmuto, the country of sulfur mines and the writer Leonardo Sciascia.
+Your daily walk ends in Racalmuto, the country of sulfur mines and the writer Leonardo Sciascia.

 From Racalmuto to Agrigento